rawnoob25/pandas_merging2/README.md

-## This repository contains a notebook that goes through an extended example of merging pandas data frames
+## This repository contains a notebook that goes through an extended example of merging pandas data frames.
+The notebook also contains an example of the applymap function and of the pivot_table function.

 * included data files
   - 'Summer Olympic medals'/Bronze.csv